 7. Have a ‘To-Do’ List

 Now that you’ve got your environment clean and radiating productive vibes, you’re ready to work.
 Take out your “To-Do” list to train yourself to do tasks one at a time.
 Writing down and checking off your tasks one by one will force you to complete each project with intention.
 Multitasking might let you do several things at once, but studies show that you sacrifice the quality of your work when you do too many things at once.

 8. Put a Calendar on Your Wall

-Everyone relies on their phones and digital calendars to remind of the next deadline.
-Become an independent task master by pinning a large calendar marked with all your due dates on your wall.
-In doing so, you can visualize what your week and month looks whenever you’re working.
-If you know have a busy week, you can plan ahead and establish target dates to finish tasks.
-A ‘To do’ list can keep you focused on each discrete task; a calendar will allow you to look at the ‘big picture.’
+Everyone relies on their phones and digital calendars to remind them of the next deadline.
+Become an independent taskmaster by pinning a large calendar marked with all your due dates on your wall.
+In doing so, you can visualize what your week and month look like whenever you’re working.
+If you know you have a busy week, you can plan ahead and establish target dates to finish tasks.
+A ‘To-do’ list can keep you focused on each discrete task; a calendar will allow you to look at the ‘big picture.’

 9. Do not Disturb!

-The phone’s ringing off the hook, your coworkers are chatting, and the cars trapped in a traffic jam are honking incessantly orchestrating a symphony of dissonant disturbances.
-At this point you’re ready to throw your arms up and call it a day.
-It’s actually quite easy to minimize if not completely block out this the senseless racket.
+The phone’s ringing off the hook, your coworkers are chatting, and the cars trapped in a traffic jam are honking incessantly, orchestrating a symphony of dissonant disturbances.
+At this point, you’re ready to throw your arms up and call it a day.
+It’s actually quite easy to minimize if not completely, block out this senseless racket.
 You can play your favorite songs on your phone and set it to speakers.
-If you’re the type of person likes complete silence, use earplugs or noise canceling headphones.
+If you’re the type of person who likes complete silence, use earplugs or noise-canceling headphones.

 10. Mobilize your Creativity

 If you’ve got work to do, maximizing your productivity is a must.
-Setting up your working area for you to focus is important to get things done.
-Take these steps to your organize your space and you’ll not only get more done but you’ll do a better job!
+Setting up your working area for you to focus on is important to get things done.
+Take these steps to organize your space, and you’ll not only get more done, but you’ll do a better job!